Your Profession, Your Future, Your Voice

 Joanne Kirton (Treasurer)

-Please note there are two vacancies for Ordinary Committee Members on this committee.
+Please note there is one vacancy for an Ordinary Committee Member on this committee.
 If you are interested in working on the committee please give the Committee member role description (PDF) a read and return this cooption form to the office via post or groups [at] archaeologists.net.

 You can view our constitution here (PDF)..